Maxetoo/Notepad-Beta/README.md

-Created a replica of notepad in 2days
+A replica of Notepad with create, edit and search feature